alibaba/GraphScope/interactive_engine/src/data_load_tools/README.md

 If you want to build from source code, just run `mvn clean package -DskipTests`.
 You can find the compiled jar `data_load_tools-0.0.1-SNAPSHOT.jar` in the `target/` directory.
 The `load_tool.sh` is just a wrapper for java command, you can only use `data_load_tools-0.0.1-SNAPSHOT.jar` in the following demonstration.

-### Usage
+### Data Format

 The data loading tools assume the original data files are in the HDFS.

 Each file should represents either a vertex type or a relationship of an edge type.
-Below is the sample data of a vertex type `person`:
+Below are the sample data of a vertex type person and a relationShip person-knows->person of edge type knows:

+- person.csv
 ```
 id|name
 1000|Alice